GabLeRoux/terraform-aws-vpn/ReadMe.md

 Yes, unless you've set empty values in `.env.vpn`, but creds are generated at provision (install) time.

+#### Will this work from everywhere?

+Tricky question.

+* For the initial setup, you will require ssh port open.
+Some internet cafes or business firewalls have this blocked.
+But once it's installed, all you need is udp ports 500 and 4500 open.
+You should be able to stop and start the vpn from the scripts without these.
+* If you're in china, it may be harder.
+Have a look to the available aws regions and pick the right one for you, there's a variable for this.

 #### Will I be invisible on the internets?

 No, you're never invisible on the internets.
-Don't do bad things cuz Illuminatis are confirmed /o\ anyway.
-Glad you made it this far! :neckbeard:
+Don't do bad things cuz Illuminatis are confirmed /o\.
+Glad you made it this far in the readme! :neckbeard:

+#### What can I do to improve this project?

+You have a look at [the issues](https://github.com/gableroux/terraform-aws-vpn/issues) and even contribute, I'm open to changes.

 ## License